 SOC 362 The Sociology of Terrorism (4)

 The Sociology of Terrorism is a course that examines the social scientific phenomenon of terrorism, which has re-emerged as a major focus of Western political and social study in response to the 9/11 terrorist attacks.
 The course will begin by taking an evolutionary approach to defining terrorism by grounding it in its historical roots and tracing its growth to contemporary forms of terrorism.
 The middle section of the course is devoted to examining the “how” and the “why” behind terrorism and political violence, paying particular attention to issues surrounding the media, radicalization, and suicide terrorism.
 It then concludes with an examination of how governments combat terrorist groups, how terrorist groups eventually disengage from violence and a consideration of the future of terrorism.
 This course relies primarily on sociological approaches to understanding terrorism, but will at times focus on material from other disciplines, such as social psychology and political science.
 The aim of the course is to introduce the student to key issues, while teaching how to cogently and critically analyze contemporary issues surrounding terrorism and political violence.
-Prerequisites: SOC 100 or SOC 110 or an introductory sociology course.
+Prerequisites: SOC 100 or equivalent.

 SOC 370 Sociology of Health and Illness (4)